Measuring and Mitigating Post-hoc Rationalization in Reverse Chain-of-Thought Generation: Experiments

 \subsection{Observations}

-\paragraph{Suppression masks lexical anchoring but amplifies internal anchoring.} As shown in \cref{tab:anchoring_metrics}, a sharp dissociation exists between surface and latent anchoring effects.
-While suppression strategies (SUP, AUG-SUP) successfully reduce lexical anchoring ($\mathcal{A}_{\textup{lex}}$) compared to the neutral baseline, they paradoxically increase both entropic ($\mathcal{A}_{\textup{ent}}$) and probabilistic ($\mathcal{A}_{\textup{prob}}$) anchoring.
-The intensified AUG-SUP condition exacerbates this effect: while achieving the lowest lexical anchoring among suppression methods, it produces the highest internal anchoring scores.
-Stronger negative constraints compel the model to represent the response more distinctively in latent space precisely to avoid generating it explicitly---the model rationalizes more subtly, but more heavily.
+\paragraph{Suppression masks lexical anchoring but amplifies internal anchoring.} As shown in \cref{tab:anchoring_metrics}, a dissociation exists between surface and latent anchoring effects.
+Suppression strategies (SUP, AUG-SUP) modestly reduce lexical anchoring ($\mathcal{A}_{\textup{lex}}$) compared to the neutral baseline, but diagnostic trajectory measurements show that they increase trajectory anchoring ($\mathcal{A}_{\textup{traj}}$)--the per-token generation dependence on the answer--while leaving probabilistic anchoring ($\mathcal{A}_{\textup{prob}}$) close to the neutral baseline.
+Stronger negative constraints may encourage the model to keep a more salient internal representation of the response precisely to avoid generating it explicitly; the model rationalizes more subtly, but more heavily.

-\paragraph{Suppression induces pathological reasoning.} Visualizing reasoning traces in the Entropic--Probabilistic Anchoring plane reveals how suppression distorts the reasoning process (\cref{fig:mechanism_diagnosis}).
-Under NEU, traces cluster primarily in the Reason zone with some spread into Encode.
-Suppression (SUP, AUG-SUP) causes significant rightward and upward migration, shifting the distribution toward Cloze and Encode zones---the model trades genuine derivation for constrained exploration or disguised encoding.
-AUG-SUP produces the most dispersed distribution, with traces spreading across all pathological zones.
+\paragraph{Suppression induces pathological reasoning.} Visualizing reasoning traces in the Trajectory and Probabilistic Anchoring plane reveals how suppression distorts the reasoning process (\cref{fig:mechanism_diagnosis}).
+Under NEU, traces already show substantial mass outside the Reason zone, indicating that default RCG is vulnerable to anchoring.
+Suppression (SUP, AUG-SUP) does not move traces into authentic reasoning: it slightly lowers Reason-zone mass and increases Monitor/Copy behavior.
+The model trades genuine derivation for constrained exploration or disguised encoding even when surface copying is reduced.

-\paragraph{SSR achieves consistent reduction across all metrics.} Unlike suppression methods, which trade lower lexical overlap for higher latent anchoring, SSR consistently reduces anchoring across all three levels (\cref{tab:anchoring_metrics}).
-By grounding generation in a pre-planned structural skeleton, SSR achieves the lowest lexical, entropic, and probabilistic anchoring scores among all methods.
-The reduction in lexical anchoring demonstrates effective surface-level mitigation, while the reductions in entropic and probabilistic anchoring indicate that generated traces exhibit more natural information dynamics and greater independence from the pre-committed response.
+\paragraph{SSR achieves consistent reduction across all metrics.} Unlike suppression methods, which trade lower lexical overlap for higher process-level answer dependence, SSR consistently reduces anchoring across all three levels (\cref{tab:anchoring_metrics}).
+By grounding generation in a pre-planned structural skeleton, SSR achieves the lowest lexical, trajectory, and probabilistic anchoring scores among the main methods.
+The reduction in lexical anchoring demonstrates effective surface-level mitigation, while the reduction in trajectory anchoring indicates that the generation process is less steered by the pre-committed response at each token, and the reduction in probabilistic anchoring confirms less total answer information in the trace.